VCU-CS-Capstone/Cs-25-344-sdfad/Status Reports/Status Report Fall Week 4.md

 ## 3) Issues, problems or concerns ##
    - We don't have any real contact with our sponsor yet
-   - We are slightly confused about how the actual project is working but our advisor told us to being now!
+   - We are slightly confused about how the actual project is working but our advisor told us to begin now!